Provable Diffusion Posterior Sampling for Bayesian Inversion: Convergence Guarantee

-The proof of Lemma~\ref{lemma:posterior:score} is provided in Appendix~\ref{section:proof:posterior:score}.
+The proof of Proposition~\ref{proposition:posterior:score} is deferred to Appendix~\ref{section:proof:posterior:score}.
 This result demonstrates that the posterior score estimation error decomposes into three fundamental components: the Monte Carlo approximation error~\eqref{eq:denoiser:MC}, the Langevin dynamics convergence error~\eqref{eq:RGO:Langevin}, and the prior score estimation error (Assumption~\ref{assumption:prior:score:error}).
 Specifically, the Monte Carlo error decreases at a rate of $\calO(m^{-1})$, where $m$ denotes the number of particles.
 The Langevin dynamics error decreases exponentially with respect to the simulation horizon $S$.
 Conversely, the prior score error component grows with $S$.
 This creates an inherent trade-off in selecting $S$: a larger simulation horizon improves convergence but amplifies the impact of the prior score error.
-More importantly, the bound shows that the condition number $\kappa_{\vy}$ also amplifies the impact of the prior score error, aligning with the explanation in Remark~\ref{remark:condition:number}.

-Lemma~\ref{lemma:posterior:score} provides actionable insights for hyperparameter selection in posterior score estimation.
-The optimal terminal time $S$ must balance convergence gains of Langevin dynamics against prior score error amplification.
-The number of particles $m$ can be chosen based on computational budget and desired accuracy, following predictable Monte Carlo scaling laws.
-These theoretical guidelines are formalized in the following result.
+Consequently, Proposition~\ref{proposition:posterior:score} provides actionable insights for hyperparameter selection in posterior score estimation, and these theoretical guidelines are formalized in the following result.